Garlic Butter Sautéed Mushrooms

 This post may include affiliate links from brands we've partnered with.
 Please read our affiliate poilcy.

 These Garlic Butter Mushrooms are definitely not another boring side dish.
-In fact they quickly become the star of the show, they’re just so flavorful.
+In fact, they quickly become the star of the show, they’re just so flavorful.
 They’re also one of my favorite ways to add another veggie to a meal in just minutes.

 The garlic-butter flavor is also super versatile and can be paired with so many things.
 I’ve used them as an omelet filling, as a topping for my Creme Fraiche Risotto, and tossed into a salad for lunch.
-So… you might want to make an extra batch just to have on hand in the refrigerator.
-I’m thinking you’re easily going to be able to find all sorts of ways to use these!

 And speaking of which, our favorite way to serve these is with steak for special dinners, (see inspiration below).
 But they’re also great with everyday kinds of meals too.
-You can also make them with olive oil or avocado oil for a dairy free version.
-And when you leave out the optional herbs, they really do go with anything.

 • Butter – for the ‘garlic-butter’ flavor, but ghee, avocado oil, and olive oil all work.
 So feel free to choose whichever one is best for you.
 Also as I mentioned above using olive or avocado oil is a more neutral flavor and makes these mushrooms even more versatile.

 • Garlic – fresh minced garlic is a must here!
 This is a very simple dish and jarred garlic isn’t going to give great results.
-In a pinch I would use a touch of garlic powder over anything from a jar.
+In a pinch, I would use a touch of garlic powder over anything from a jar.

 • Herbs – These are optional, but I love using rosemary, sage, or thyme here.
 In the summer months chives or a sprinkling of freshly chopped parsley is nice as well.